 - In 5th grade and up girls and boys are separated for limudei kodesh studies.
 Beginning in 2020, 5th grade and up will be separated for both general studies and limudei kodesh classes.

 5. Where do students from the 8th grade graduating class go to high school?

-- OCA graduates attend a number of different high schools in Baltimore and Silver Spring including Bais Yaakov of Baltimore, Berman Hebrew Academy, Beth Tfiloh, Yeshiva of Greater Washington and Yeshivat Mekor Chaim.
+- OCA graduates attend a number of different high schools in Baltimore and Silver Spring including Bais Yaakov of Baltimore, Berman Hebrew Academy, Beth Tfiloh, Yeshiva of Greater Washington, Yeshivat Mekor Chaim (YMC), Ner Israel, and Toras Chaim.

 6. What extended day/extracurricular options does Ohr Chadash provide?

 - We offer a great after-school program, OCA Stay and Play, with options for 1 or 2-hour stays until 5:30 pm.